Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Introduction

 where each factor

 is the multipath cohomology group of an alternating graph $\tA_n$ --~cf.~Figure~\ref{fig:alternating}. \end{thm}

-This result, together with the methods involved in its proof, shows that the multipath cohomology of a digraph captures relevant combinatorial information.
-Among other implications, our computations reveal the non-triviality of multipath cohomology.
+This result, together with the methods involved in its proof, proves that the multipath cohomology of a digraph captures relevant combinatorial information.
+Among other implications, our computations reveal the non-triviality of multipath cohomology, in the sense of the following theorem (see Proposition~\ref{prop:comphom});

-\begin{thm}[Proposition~\ref{prop:comphom}] The multipath cohomology~$\Hmu^*(-;\bK)$ with coefficients in a field~$\bK$ can be supported in arbitrarily high degree, and can be of arbitrary high dimension. \end{thm}
+\begin{thm} The multipath cohomology~$\Hmu^*(-;\bK)$ with coefficients in a field~$\bK$ can be supported in arbitrarily high degree, and can be of arbitrarily high dimension. \end{thm}

 Our interest in the combinatorial properties of the path poset is not limited to the purpose of understanding multipath cohomology groups, but it extends to its connections with the so-called {monotone} properties.
-A property of (di)graphs is called \emph{monotone} if it is preserved under deletion of edges -- e.g.~being acyclic, being a forest \emph{etc.} -- and the study of the homotopy type of simplicial complexes associated to monotone properties of (di)graphs is a central topic in topology; see, for instance, the classical papers~\cite{Vassiliev1993,bjorner_cdg, KozlovTrees,BBLSW}, as well as the more recent works \cite{zbMATH06797304,zbMATH07079126,PaoliniSalvetti}.
+A property of (di)graphs is called \emph{monotone} if it is preserved under deletion of edges -- e.g.~being acyclic, being a forest \emph{etc.} -- and the study of the homotopy type of simplicial complexes associated to monotone properties of (di)graphs is a central topic in combinatorial topology; see, for instance, the classical papers~\cite{Vassiliev1993,bjorner_cdg, KozlovTrees,BBLSW}, as well as the more recent works \cite{zbMATH06797304,zbMATH07079126,PaoliniSalvetti}.
 The study of a simplicial complex associated to the path poset fits into this framework.

-In the last part of the paper, and more precisely in Section~\ref{sec:rel with simpl hom}, we describe the relationship between multipaths and simplicial complexes, and some of the topological properties reflected in multipath cohomology.
-In fact, we show that for a given digraph~$\tG$, there exists a simplicial complex $X(\tG)$ whose (reduced) simplicial cohomology is the multipath cohomology of $\tG$.
+In the last part of the paper we describe the relationship between multipaths and simplicial complexes.
+We show that for a given digraph~$\tG$, there exists a simplicial complex $X(\tG)$ whose (reduced) simplicial cohomology is the multipath cohomology of $\tG$ -- see Theorem~\ref{thm:multipath is simplicial};